jazevedo75/MPOVLINE--Stata-module-to-calculate-FGT0--FGT1-and-FGT2-by-intervals-of-multiple-thresholds/README.md

 # MPOVLINE: Stata module to calculate FGT0, FGT1 and FGT2 by intervals of multiple thresholds

-## Abstract
+## Description

 mpovline calculates FGT0, FGT1 and FGT2 by intervals of multiple lines.
-This ado can be used to calculate headcount for the poor, vulnerable and middle class lines as proposed Azevedo and Sanfelice (2012).
+This ado can be used to calculate headcount for the poor, vulnerable and middle class lines as proposed Azevedo and Sanfelice (2012) and applied in Azevedo et al (2015).

 ## Suggested Citation

 [Joao Pedro Azevedo & Viviane Sanfelice, 2012.
 "MPOVLINE: Stata module to calculate FGT0, FGT1 and FGT2 by intervals of multiple thresholds," Statistical Software Components S457565, Boston College Department of Economics.]()

+#### References

+Azevedo, Joao Pedro and Viviane Sanfelice (2012) "The rise of the middle class in Latin America".
+World Bank (mimeo).

+Azevedo J.P., López-Calva L.F., Lustig N., Ortiz-Juárez E. (2015) Inequality, Mobility and Middle Classes in Latin America.
+In: Dayton-Johnson J. (eds) Latin America’s Emerging Middle Classes.
+International Political Economy Series.
+Palgrave Macmillan, London[(link to publication)](https://doi.org/10.1057/9781137320797_2)

+Foster, James; Joel Greer and Erik Thorbecke (1984) "A class of decomposablepoverty measures".
+Econometrica.
+2 81: 761–766.

-Handle: RePEc:boc:bocode:s457565
+#### Handle: RePEc:boc:bocode:s457565

-## Note:
+#### Note:

 This module should be installed from within Stata by typing "ssc install mpovline".
 Windows users should not attempt to download these files with a web browser.

-## References

-    Azevedo, Joao Pedro and Viviane Sanfelice (2012) "The rise of the middle class in Latin America".
-World Bank (mimeo).

-    Ferreira, Francisco H.G.; Messina, Julian; Rigolini, Jamele; Lopez-Calva, Luis-Felipe; Lugo, Maria Ana; Vakis, Renos.
-(2013) Economic Mobility and the Rise of the Latin American Middle Class.
-Washington, DC: World Bank.   (link to publication)

-    Datt, G.; Ravallion, M. (1992) Growth and Redistribution Components of Changes in Poverty
-    Measures: A Decomposition with Applications to Brazil and India in the 1980s.
-Journal of Development Economics, 38: 275-296.

-    Shorrocks, A. F. (2012) Decomposition procedures for distributional analysis: a unified framework based on the Shapley value.
-Journal of Economic Inequality.

-    Shorrocks, A.; Kolenikov, S. (2003) A Decomposition Analysis of Regional Poverty in Russia, Discussion Paper No. 2003/74 United Nations University.

-    World Bank (2011) On The Edge Of Uncertainty: Poverty Reduction in Latin America and the Caribbean during the Great Recession and Beyond.
-LAC Poverty and Labor Brief.
-World Bank:
-    Washington DC.   (link to publication)

-### Keywords
+#### Keywords
 poverty line; welfare;